Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: Background

 \subsection{Bayesian Optimization}

-Bayesian optimization aims to find the global maximum of an unknown function~\cite{Mockus2012Bayesian}.
-The assumption is that evaluating the function is expensive, while computational resources are cheap.
-This fits our problem in~\cref{sec:problem_statement} where each evaluation of the performance function corresponds to an experiment on the real system, which takes time and causes wear.
+Bayesian optimization aims to find the global maximum of an unknown function~\citep{Mockus2012Bayesian}.
+The framework assumes that evaluating the function is expensive, while computational resources are relatively cheap.
+This fits our problem in~\cref{sec:problem_statement}, where each evaluation of the performance function corresponds to an experiment on the real system, which takes time and causes wear in the robotic system.

 In general, Bayesian optimization models the objective function as a random function and uses this model to determine informative sample locations.
 A popular approach is to model the underlying function as a GP, see~\cref{sec:gaussian_process}.
-GP-based methods use the mean and variance predictions in~\cref{math:gp_prediction_mean,math:gp_prediction_variance} to compute the next sample location.
-For example, according to the~\textsc{GP-UCB} (GP-Upper Confidence Bound) algorithm in~\cite{Srinivas2010Gaussian}, the next sample location is
+GP-based methods use the posterior mean and variance predictions in~\cref{math:gp_prediction_mean,math:gp_prediction_variance} to compute the next sample location.
+For example, according to the~\textsc{GP-UCB} (GP-Upper Confidence Bound) algorithm by~\cite{Srinivas2012Gaussian}, the next sample location is

 where~${\beta_n}$ is an iteration-dependent scalar that reflects the confidence interval of the GP.
 Intuitively,~\cref{math:gp_ucb} selects new evaluation points at locations where the upper bound of the confidence interval of the GP estimate is maximal.
-Repeatedly evaluating the system at locations given by~\cref{math:gp_ucb} improves the mean estimate of the underlying function and decreases the uncertainty at candidate locations for the maximum, such that the global maximum is found eventually, cf.~\cite{Srinivas2010Gaussian}.
+Repeatedly evaluating the system at locations given by~\cref{math:gp_ucb} improves the mean estimate of the underlying function and decreases the uncertainty at candidate locations for the maximum, such that the global maximum is provably found eventually~\citep{Srinivas2012Gaussian}.

-While~\cref{math:gp_ucb} is also an optimization problem, its solution does not require any evaluations on the real system but only uses the GP model.
+While~\cref{math:gp_ucb} is also an optimization problem, its solution does not require any evaluations on the real system and only uses the GP model.
 This reflects the assumption of cheap computational resources.
+In practice, Bayesian optimization typically focuses on low-dimensional problems.
+However, this can be scaled up by discovering a low-dimensional subspace of~$\mathcal{A}$ for Bayesian optimization~\citep{Djolonga2013HighDimensional,Wang2013Bayesian} or encoding additional structure in the kernel~\citep{Duvenaud2011Additive}.